 During each treatment week, your doctor will advise you to take one or two daily doses of the drug for 4 or 5 days.

 The FDA has approved dimethyl fumarate (Tecfidera) for treating relapsing forms of MS in adults.
+The generic form of the drug has also been approved.

 The FDA hasn’t yet approved Tecfidera for treating MS in children.
 However, doctors may prescribe this medication to children in a practice known as “off-label” use.

-Although more research is needed, studies to date suggest this drug is safe and effective for treating MS in children.
+Although more research is needed, studies to date suggest that this drug is safe and effective for treating MS in children.

 Experts don’t know exactly how Tecfidera works.
 However, researchers have found this medication may reduce the abundance of certain kinds of T cells and B cells, as well as pro-inflammatory cytokines.